+Acknowledgements

-Acknowledgements The authors are grateful to Ruth Collingham and Jackie McAuliffe for running the Sing Your Lungs Out Singing Group, and the support of the staff and students of Wellington College.
-They would also like to thank Joanna Read at MRINZ for transcribing the interviews.
+We are grateful to Ruth Collingham and Jackie McAuliffe for running the Sing Your Lungs Out Singing Group, and the support of the staff and students of Wellington College.
+The authors would also like to thank Joanna Read at MRINZ for transcribing the interviews.

-Contributors AM conceived the idea of the study, designed the protocol, collected and analysed the data, wrote the first and final drafts of the manuscript, was the senior investigator and will act as guarantor.
-SA helped design the study, collected data, and helped in the writing of the first and final drafts of the manuscript.
-GW recruited participants, collected data and helped in the writing of the first and final drafts of the manuscript.
-WMML helped with the design of the study, analysed data, and helped in the writing of the first and final drafts of the manuscript.
+Contributors: AMcN conceived the idea of the study, designed the protocol, collected and analysed data, wrote the first and final drafts of the manuscript, was the senior investigator, and will act as guarantor.
+SA helped design the study, collected data, and helped write the first and final drafts of the manuscript.
+GW recruited subjects, collected data and helped write the first and final drafts of the manuscript.
+WL helped with the design of the study, analysed data, and helped write the first and final drafts of the manuscript.

-Funding This study was supported by the Medical Research Institute of New Zealand.
+Funding: This study was supported by the Medical Research Institute of New Zealand.
 Sing Your Lungs Out is run by the COPD Choir Trust, a volunteer-run registered charity, which received grants in 2015 from the Wellington City Council and Infinity Foundation Community Trust.

-Competing interests None declared.
+Competing interests: None declared